tp-sh/GDPR_privacy_policies/README.md

 ## "code" folder contains all the code in the paper.

-## "classifiers_results(coparsion with Torre).xlsx" is the results of Torre's classifiers.
+## "Torre et al.'s_classifiers_results.xlsx" is the results of Torre's classifiers.